dmurdoch/rgl/cran-comments.md

  - Problems with rgl interacting with XQuartz have been mitigated.
  - Detection of WebGL support has been improved.
- - Fixed a WebGL bug in displaying planes
+ - Fixed WebGL bugs in displaying planes and background images.